spacetelescope/slitlessutils/docs/background.rst

 .. rubric:: Footnotes
-.. [#f1] For our present purposes, we do not need to distinguish between
-	 genuine astrophysical sources or spectral traces and cosmic rays.
+.. [#f1] For our present purposes, we do not need to distinguish between genuine astrophysical sources or spectral traces and cosmic rays.
 However for future analyses (such as spectral extraction), this distinction will become important.
-See `the documentation on cosmic rays <cosmicrays>`_ for more information.
+See :doc:`the documentation on cosmic rays <cosmicrays>` for more information.